Key Takeaways

 What is Machine Learning Model Training?

 Machine learning model training is the process of teaching algorithms to recognize patterns in data and make predictions or decisions based on that information.
 Think of it like teaching a child to recognize different animals by showing them thousands of pictures with labels.
+To understand the underlying mechanics — why models adjust their parameters and how gradient descent drives improvement — our guide to why machines learn covers the full picture before you start training your first model.

 Key Components of Model Training